xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Can ListMenu extend observer or whatever?
+I think I have something like that.
+If not, whatever; I just thought a list of callbacks would be nice, but I didn't actually want to implement them.

 - [ ] Little gameplay stuffs
   - [ ] Add infantry capturing
   - [ ] Add indirects can't move and attack